nus-cs2113-AY2122S2/ip/README.md

+# Duke User Guide

+This is Duke, an application for busy people to keep track of what they need to do.

+# Starting the program
+## Using Intellij
+1. Find the project in the `Project Explorer` (usually located at the left side).
+2. Go to the src folder and locate the `Duke.java` file (`src --> main --> java --> Duke.java`).
+3. Right click on the file and select `Run Duke.main()`.
+4. The program now should run on the Console (usually located on the bottom.
+You can now interact with the program through the Console.

+## Using JAR file

+# Adding a Task
+There are three kinds of Tasks: Todos, Deadlines, and Events.
+## Adding a Todo
+Adds a Todo to the list of tasks.
+Format: `todo DESCRIPTION`
+## Adding a Deadline
+Adds a Deadline to the list of tasks.
+## Adding an Event

 # Duke project template

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.